 If SaaS has become irreplaceable to the enterprise organization, then how has it affected budget distribution and planning for C-Suite executives?
 How are they allocating their budgets differently to account for software and subscription-based growth — or are they?

-As illustrated in the below chart, the highest growth categories projected for IT spend in 2022 are data center systems and software, with 11.1% and 9.6%, respectively.
+As illustrated in the below chart, the highest growth categories projected for IT spend in 2023 are software and IT services, with 12.3% and 9.1%, respectively.

 Put simply: SaaS has become irreplaceable for companies across all industries.
 In fact, CFOs and CIOs are allocating more budget than ever to subscription-based services.
 As we mentioned in a previous post, “SaaS costs are on the rise, and it’s only going to continue growing as a line item in your company’s budget.””

 Zylo’s 2023 SaaS Management Index found a 26% decrease in IT SaaS spend ownership and a 28% decrease in SaaS application ownership over the last three years.
 Business units now own 63% of SaaS spend, a 16% increase, and individual SaaS spend increased 50% — from 4 to 6% over that same time period.
 This decentralization of software forces IT departments to collaborate across the business on budgets.

 This becomes challenging when anyone in the organization can acquire tools with the digital swipe of a credit card.
 IT and finance teams may not even know their organization committed to spending a certain amount with a vendor until the invoice hits their desk.

 Zylo’s new integration, Purchase Order Management for Coupa, solves this by providing visibility into spend before the invoice actually arrives.
 With insight into your upcoming obligations and unused spend, IT departments can proactively plan and manage their dollars.